 Canada - The Privacy Act and the Personal Information Protection and Electronic Documents Act (PIPEDA)

 Social Pinpoint will not disclose your personal information to any third party for any reason, unless we are compelled to do so by law.
 We will not use your personal information for any other purposes outside those stated in this policy, including for direct marketing purposes, without your express consent.

 How do I access or change my personal information?

 In some cases you may be able to access your personal information by logging into your account (if the Software provides this functionality), where you can update your personal details.

 You may also request a copy of, or change to, the personal information we hold, unless there is a legal or contractual reason not to do so.
 This may require the notification or consent of the Operator in some cases.

 The Privacy Officer will review all complaints received and respond to each complainant upon due consideration.
 We may require further information to respond to your request, or may refer you to the Operator when appropriate.

 Social Pinpoint will endeavour to respond to your request or inquiry within 30 days.

 We reserve the right to modify this policy from time to time, in our sole discretion, and the modified policy shall be effective immediately.

 The following Terms and Conditions govern the use of City of Melton Conversations (“the site”).
-The software platform is owned by Harvest Digital Planning Pty Ltd (Harvest) and operated by Melton City Council (Council).
+The software platform is owned by Social Pinpoint Pty Ltd and operated by Melton City Council (Council).